-Our veterinarians will often help with behavioural advice and recommendations as part of your dog and cat’s yearly health check and vaccination.
-Small changes in managing your pet can help it be calmer and happier.
+Our veterinarians will often help with behavioural advice and recommendations as part of your dog or cat’s yearly health check and vaccination.
+Small changes in managing your pet can help it be happier and more settled.

-Cats often feel social pressures from neighbours cats and even your other pets.
+Cats often feel social pressures from neighbourhood cats and even from your other pets.
 This can lead to behaviour disturbances that cause over-grooming, changes in urination or aggression.
 Sometimes pheromone infusers and sprays can be helpful in addressing these anxiety issues.
 Other times, medication is needed.

 The way our dogs behave and interact with both people and other animals is a vital part of how we enjoy pet ownership.
-At Pittwater Animal Hospital we take behavioural modification very seriously and our advice on how to choose a pet with a settled, confident temperament, is the first step in years of enjoying your companion.
+At Pittwater Animal Hospital we take behavioural modification very seriously and our advice on how to choose a pet with a settled, confident temperament, is the first step to enjoying years your companion.

 Our Puppy School Classes are a really valuable learning tool for the new puppy owner.
 Problems are discussed and advice given, with follow up feedback sessions on the behaviour of your new pet.
 Our trainers try to teach you how to respond to each developmental stage of the dog, before problems arise.

 Dogs with anxiety issues will often find it very challenging to settle down and learn calmer behaviour.
-Medication may be helpful to settle this anxiety before getting help from a suitable trainer such as Barbara from GooDog.
+Behaviour Medication may be helpful to settle this anxiety before getting help from a suitable trainer.